socradar-io/n8n-nodes-socradar/docs/troubleshooting.md

 1. Uninstall all versions of the package and reinstall
 2. Check for any conflicting packages
 3. Update to the latest version of n8n and the SOCRadar nodes

+### Error: "Missing dependency"

+**Possible causes:**
+- Outdated version of the package that still requires external dependencies
+- Incomplete installation

+**Solutions:**
+1. Update to version 1.8.5 or later, which has no external dependencies
+2. Reinstall the package to ensure all files are properly installed
+3. Check n8n logs for any specific dependency errors

 ## Getting Help